Kalyan-Gokavarapu/EntityFramework/README.md

 -  Designed for loose coupling

 Well, Dapper uses connection.execute for insert/update/delete <br/>
-for which we can still stick to EF
+for which we can still stick to EF<br/>
+We can also use Dapper.Contrib to fix the C# part but it still uses exec sp_executesql

 <br/>
 <br/>